-- The native HubSpot integration is great.
+- The native HubSpot integration is fine.
 The Marketo one… is not, and we prefer using a custom Marketo Form Submit in the background to integrate with Marketo rather than their built-in version.

 - You can toggle content off for mobile versus desktop views, which is surprisingly helpful.

 - BUT mobile styling is done by hand, and I see a lot of marketers forget to check if the mobile view looks weird (and it usually does).

 - Unbounce is dense and the double-guttered/many-tabbed interface can intimidate casual users.